 A Webster City business, Iowa’s First, has taken a proactive approach to circumventing the economic losses in livestock production by moving into fish farming.
 Mark and Jeff Nelson are producing hybrid striped bass in their unused hog facility.
 With the assistance of ISU Extension and Outreach they hope to create an aquaculture hub in central Iowa.

-On Nov.
-15, veterinarians and others in Iowa’s pork industry have the opportunity to become Pork Quality Assurance Plus® Advisors under the National Pork Board's PQA Plus program.
-Iowa State will host a daylong training session with an exam, part of the certification process.
+Veterinarians and others in Iowa’s pork industry have the opportunity to become Pork Quality Assurance Plus® 2.0 Advisors under the National Pork Board's PQA Plus® 2.0 program, which will be launched at the World Pork Expo in June.